elizabeth2222/MCIT_Hackathon_Summer2019/index.md

 ## The Proposal - A minimalist’s choice for Christmas food

-A minimalist’s choice for Christmas food is algorithm / application helps you find a Christmas recipes according to what ingredient you have.
+A minimalist’s choice for Christmas food is algorithm / application helps you find a Christmas recipes according to what ingredients you have in hand.

 ### Thinking behind